- Schedule of Screenings

 School counselors assist students in developing an Academic and Career Plan to achieve post-secondary educational and career goals.
 CPP staff collaborate with CCC staff (College & Career Corner) to assist students in the identification and exploration of career interests, aptitudes, skills, learning styles, work values and other work behaviors.

-Students can gain “real-world” experience through work-study (CEWAT) and senior internship programs.
+Students can gain real-world experience through a class called Work-based Learning: Marketing Co-op or a senior internship (see Program of Studies).
 Also, student clubs offer opportunities to expand one’s knowledge and experience in particular fields.

-Students are encouraged to explore different career options as presented in the CCS Program of Study and Charlottesville Albemarle Technical Education Center (CATEC).
-They are encouraged to select a Career Pathway matching one of 16 career families identified by the Virginia Department of Education Office of Career and Technical Education Services.
+Students are encouraged to explore different career options as presented in the CCS Program of Studies and at CATEC.
+They are encouraged to select a career pathway matching one of 16 career families identified by the Virginia Department of Education Office of Career and Technical Education Services.

 Transition Services for Students with Disabilities